KUFX: Boosters

 KUFX is rebroadcast on the following FM Boosters:

 HD Radio

 On December 28, 2018, KUFX launched a 1970s hits format on its HD2 subchannel.
 In early September 2020, the subchannel flipped to a rock format, branded as "Highway 1".

+On May 10, 2024 KUFX-HD2 changed their format from rock to bilingual soft adult contemporary, branded as "Bay Area Magic".